MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 Once sideloaded to Teams, your personal tab will be available in Outlook and Office.
 Be sure to sign in with the same credentials you used to sign in to Teams to sideload your app.

 You can pin the app for quick access, or you can find your app in the ellipses (**...**) flyout among recent applications in the sidebar on the left.

-> [!NOTE]
-> Pinning an app in Teams will not pin it as an app in Office or Outlook.
+Pinning an app in Teams will not pin it as an app in Office or Outlook.

 ## Preview your personal tab in other Microsoft 365 experiences

 Here's how to preview your app running in Office and Outlook, web and Windows desktop clients.

+> [!NOTE]
+> Uninstalling your app from Teams will also remove it from the **More Apps** catalogs in Outlook and Office.
+If you're using the Teams Toolkit sample app provided above

 ### Outlook on Windows